The Essential Data Center Relocation Checklist

 ✓ A back-out plan

-Use careful planning and methodical execution to achieve a successful move.
+Use careful planning and methodical execution to achieve a successful data center move.
 Add to your task prerequisites:

-✓ Label cabling in the existing and target data center
+✓ Label cabling in both the existing and target data centers

 ✓ Backups completed

 ✓ Shut down and power off all data center equipment

 ✓ Network administrator checks cabling, switch configuration and firewall connectivity